Malayalam mega star Mammootty turns 70, celebs, fans flood social media with greetings | Entertainment

 Leader of Opposition in the state Assembly, V D Satheesan posted a photo of him with the eminent actor on the social media and conveyed birthday greetings to the hero whom he called as the 'completion of Malayalees' heroic concept'.

-Superstar Mohanlal, who had already talked several times about his fondly relationship with Mammootty whom he affectionately calls as ''Ichakka'', posted a video message in his twitter handle.
+Superstar Mohanlal, who had already talked several times about his fond relationship with Mammootty whom he affectionately calls as ''Ichakka'', posted a video message in his twitter handle.

 ''Dear Ichakka, happy birthday...this is the day for celebration to me also as it is the birthday of my elder brother,'' he said.